Kot Engenharia

 When it comes to studying fluids, the fundamental laws of physics regarding the conservation of mass, quantity of movement and energy must be obeyed.
 These fundamental laws lead us to the continuity, energy and Navier-Stokes equations.
 These are commonly referred to as the Navier-Stokes equations, a set of equations composed of partial derivatives that describe the behavior of fluids.

-1. Pré-processamento do FVM
+1. FVM pre-processing

 Initially, the geometry to be worked on must be constructed.
 The domain is then subdivided into smaller parts, generating a mesh of cells called control volumes (Figure 2).
 The material/fluid properties are also identified and the boundary conditions are included.